kingzamzon/docs/docs/SDK/staticContent.md

 );
 ```

+Note: `encryptedString` will be a Blob and `symmetricKey` will be a Uint8Array.
+API docs with detailed type info are here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/

 Next, define the access control conditions where a user will be allowed to decrypt.
 In this example, the user must hold 0.00001 ETH.

 ```